fashberg/WThermostatBeca/README.md

 * by using tuya-convert - no Hardware Modifications necessary
 * by soldering cables to the ESP-Modules using an ESP/Arduino-Programmer (3,3 Volt TTL)
-* by using OTA Upgrade on tasmota or other OpenSource ESP Firmware
+* by using OTA Upgrade on tasmota or other Open Source ESP Firmware

 Yoube video of converting to 1.14-fas with tuya-convert: <https://youtu.be/fqfghJqnK_8>